 Energy prices have increased significantly in recent years and are expected to continue growing in the future.
 Unexpected expenses or large bills are the main cause of food insecurity for Australians, with 35% citing this as a reason they are unable to purchase more food when they run out.
 In these situations, people are forced to choose between food and other everyday necessities.

 To get through times of food insecurity, people often go without.
 When individuals are faced with food insecurity, meal-skipping is commonplace.
 More than half (55%) of Australians who experienced food insecurity in the past 12 months have skipped a meal, and 30% have gone for an entire day without eating.

 For parents, meal-skipping can mean the difference between their children having something to eat or going hungry.
-Almost half (46%) of parents experiencing food insecurity have skipped a meal so that their children can eat in instances where they have been unable to afford food.
-Children can also miss out on vital nutrition and 17% of parents report their children go without fresh fruit or vegetables in times of food insecurity.
+Almost half (87%) of parents experiencing food insecurity have skipped a meal so that their children can eat in instances where they have been unable to afford food.

 Lack of food can significantly impact quality of life.
 Not having enough to eat can severely impact everyday functioning and wellbeing.
-Food insecure Australians most commonly report lethargy or tiredness (47%), a decline in mental health (41%) and a loss of confidence (37%) because of lack of food.
+Food insecure Australians most commonly report lethargy or tiredness, a decline in mental health and a loss of confidence because of lack of food.

 Foodbank is Australia’s largest food relief organisation, operating on a scale that makes it crucial to the work of the front line charities that are feeding vulnerable Australians.
-Foodbank provides 77 million meals a year (210,000 meals a day) to more than 2,400 charities around the country.
+Foodbank provides 88 million meals a year to more than 2,950 charities and 2,890 schools around the country.

 As the only Australian food relief organisation to be an accredited member of the Global Foodbanking Network (GFN), Foodbank Australia goes through a rigorous re-certification process every two years.